gradio-app/gradio/CONTRIBUTING.md

 pnpm preview:cdn-local
 ```

 This will serve a build of `gradio.js` on port `4321`.
-You can then navigate to `js/_website/src/routes/+layout.svelte` and replace the source of the website buid from:
+You can then navigate to `js/_website/src/routes/+layout.svelte` and replace the source of the website build from:
 ```
 <script type="module" src="https://gradio.s3-us-west-2.amazonaws.com/{version}/gradio.js"></script>
 ```